A version of this story was published July 24, 2019. It has been updated.

-The post, which has almost 3,000 likes, has gathered many comments of praise from other moms around the world.
+The post had almost 3,000 likes and gathered many comments of praise from other moms around the world.
 Women are calling her inspiring, awesome and thanking her for speaking the truth.

 "2014: obsessively proving to social media that I was skinny & fit & exercising an appropriate amount for ultimate likability.

 2019: happily scarfing down watermelon in a bathing suit for the simple reason that it feels good & totally okay with being photographed in the process.

 Usually, right pictures like this one are a traditionally toxic, diet culture-approved "before" photo - but in this case, it's an awesome & magical "after" for me.
 WHY the holy heck would I be celebrating the journey between these two photos, you might be wondering?

 WELL - despite having a seemingly successful "thin bod" for over two decades, I used to wholeheartedly hate my physical frame & never felt satisfied with it (resulting in disordered eating, negative self-talk & diet pill addiction).
 And now, after two years of dedicated work to embrace myself as is, I wholeheartedly love every single inch of my body - even on the days when my inner shame game is strong.

 HINT: love is ALWAYS stronger than shame & can be strengthened over time.

 Sure, there's evidential weight gain on the right side - hello double pregnancies & a whole lotta bodily changes!!
 But the key difference between the two shots is this - one shows a woman who was previously obsessed with thinness & cultivating worth from her size, and the other shows a woman who is currently obsessed with wholeness & celebrating the worth that has always been inside of her, regardless of her size.